altaf53/techwondoe-ts/README.md

 # techwondoe
 Clone this Repo on your machine

+Find ENV file in mail and place it in root directory.

 get to root directory and run command "docker-compose up" to start up container and run

 You are ready to GO on PORT 3000